 Prospective students are encouraged to combine their audition and interview with a campus visit and the opportunity to observe or take classes in the department.

 Audition/Interviews in theatre are held on campus from September through February.
-West Coast auditions will be held Jan.
-9 and 10 in Los Angeles.
+West Coast auditions will be held in January in Los Angeles — dates to be announced.
 Students who plan to apply early decision should complete their auditions and interviews by Dec.
 15.